hr-it-solutions/DD_J_ShellInstaller/README.md

 - Remove installation folder.

 ## Configuration
-config.cfg (Set your own web directory path there)<br>
+config.cfg (Setup your own web directory path there)<br>
-jinstaller.sql (Setup your querys which should be executed during installtion) **NOTE:** Change the default SuperUser login details at jinstaller.sql.
-The default username is *admin* abd the password ist *adminpwd*
+jinstaller.sql (Setup your querys which should be executed during the sql installtion) **NOTE:** Change the default SuperUser login details at jinstaller.sql.
+The default username is *admin* and the password ist *adminpwd*

 ## To get it running
 Just download and unzip this files to your servers shell script folder e.g. /bin etc..<br>